 Per the information in the intro, let’s talk in more detail how to prevent slips on ice.

 If it’s cold enough for snow to fall, then the temperatures are low enough for ice to form as well.
 Snow is simply very cold water that forms into ice crystals.

 These crystals typically have pointed edges, so a snowflake resembles a star or even a needle.
 The edges become rounder as snow accumulates.

 Also, there’s less air between the flakes as they pile atop one another, but this doesn’t happen immediately.
-While fluids can still get in, ice can form beneath or between the snowflakes.
+If given enough time for fluids to get in, ice can form beneath or between the snowflakes.

 Use Gravel Or Sand On The Driveway Or Path